Family 'inadvertently' created a pipe bomb at fatal gender reveal

 A 56-year-old Iowa woman was killed by debris from an explosion at a gender reveal party Saturday, where a pipe bomb was "inadvertently" created, authorities said.

-The Marion County Sheriff’s Office on Monday identified the victim as Pamela Kreimeyer.
-She was killed at the party in Knoxville, about 40 miles southeast of Des Moines.
+The Marion County Sheriff’s Office on Monday identified the victim as Pamela Kreimeyer who was killed at the party in Knoxville, about 40 miles southeast of Des Moines.

 On Saturday afternoon, Kreimeyer and five other family members, including the expectant mother, gathered and placed gunpowder in the bottom of a homemade stand that was welded to a metal base plate, according to the sheriff's office.

-The inadvertent "pipe bomb" exploded, "sending metal pieces flying" and Kreimeyer, who was standing 45 feet from the device, was struck with one of the metal pieces and killed instantly, the sheriff's office said.
+The inadvertent "pipe bomb" exploded, "sending metal pieces flying" and Kreimeyer, who was standing 45 feet from the device, was struck with one of the metal pieces and killed instantly, the sheriff's office said in a statement.

 "Instead of the gunpowder shooting the powder out the top of the stand, the stand exploded sending metal pieces flying," the sheriff's office said, adding that the projectile that struck Kreimeyer is believed to have continued another 144 yards through the air before coming to rest in a field.